mohammadraquib/laravel-secure-middleware/README.md

 # Laravel Secure Middleware

-A Laravel middleware package that enforces secure web behavior like automatic HTTPS redirection and forcing non-WWW domains.
+A Laravel middleware package that enforces secure web behavior like automatic HTTPS redirection, forcing or removing `www.`, and setting the HSTS header for stricter browser security.
 Built for simplicity, flexibility, and modern Laravel projects.

 ## ✨ Features

 - 🔐 Automatically redirects all HTTP traffic to HTTPS (`AlwaysUseHTTPS`)
 - 🌐 Forces all URLs to remove the `www.` prefix (`ForceNonWWW`)
+- 🌐 Or forces all URLs to use the `www.` prefix (`ForceWWW`)
+- 🔒 Adds HTTP Strict Transport Security headers (`EnableHSTS`)
 - 📦 Easy to install via Composer
 - 🚀 Works out-of-the-box with Laravel's middleware stack